Hannah Godwin Stuns In Skimpy Sundress

 The 25-year-old former reality television star sat outside on a patio in front of an unlit fireplace.
 Flowers, trees and other vegetation could be seen behind her.
 Her dress was off-white in color with a yellow fruit pattern.
 The dress featured thin spaghetti straps and stretched just above her thighs, exposing her long, toned legs.

-Godwin wore her long blond hair down naturally and appeared to have on some light makeup that enhanced her already gorgeous features.
+Godwin wore her long blond hair down naturally and appeared to wear some light makeup that enhanced her already gorgeous features.
 She accessorized with a gold chain necklace.
 She rested her chin on her hand and crossed one leg over the other as she posed for the camera, a subtle smile on her face.

 View this post on Instagram